 Spray Your Garden

 Coyote Urine Spray

-Many gardening experts advise using coyote urine spray to your garden to let other animals.
-You should be able to find coyote urine spray at Bass Pro Shops, Canadian Tire or at Wildlife Control Supplies carries it.
+Many gardening experts advise using coyote urine spray on your garden to scare other animals away.
+You should be able to find coyote urine spray at Bass Pro Shops, Canadian Tire or at Wildlife Control Supplies.
 Spray the coyote urine around the edges of your garden.
 Many sprays will need to be applied often, as rain or moisture will wash them away.